“Vengeance would have us

 “Oh, dear Catherine, I’m afraid you are mistaken about the facts.
 This affair is far from over.
 And revenge was never the goal.
 You see, revenge is a dog’s game—one my mother has permitted you the opportunity to play from each side of the fence.
-She’s been generous in providing you with a formidable tool to ensure many glorious moments of victory…”
+She’s been generous in providing you with an effective tool to ensure many glorious moments of victory…”

 “Where is that cursed sword?”
 I cut in, demanding to know the whereabouts of the tool of which he spoke.